josephchay/linguify/README.md

      "Further correlation with clinical history and CSF analysis was recommended."),

     # Extensive and Detailed (In Depth Medical Descriptions)
-    ("Acute coronary syndrome, abbreviated as ACS, presents with a spectrum " "of conditions ranging from unstable angina to ST elevation myocardial infarction. " "Management involves prompt initiation of dual antiplatelet therapy " "using aspirin and a P2Y12 inhibitor, alongside anticoagulation " "with heparin or enoxaparin."),
+    ("Acute coronary syndrome, presents with a spectrum " "of conditions ranging from unstable angina to Segment T elevation myocardial infarction. " "Management involves prompt initiation of dual antiplatelet therapy " "using aspirin and an inhibitor, alongside anticoagulation " "with heparin or enoxaparin."),
     ("Sepsis is a life threatening condition characterized by systemic inflammation " "and organ dysfunction triggered by infection. "